Tisch Summer Fellows: Boston, New York, and D.C.

 Apply for internships in federal government—including the Pentagon—or at various nonprofits in the nation's capital with national and international reach.

 Thanks to generous alumni support, each Fellow receives a stipend to support their Tisch Summer Fellowship.
-Stipends are calculated based on expected cost-of-living and other considerations, and may change for Summer 2018.
-This year, the available stipends for each city were:
+Stipends are calculated based on expected cost-of-living and other considerations.
+For 2018, the stipends for each city will be:

 - TSF Greater Boston – $3,800

-The Tisch Summer Fellows Program is open to all Tufts undergraduates and graduate students, though specific placements may only be open to undergraduates—and will be indicated as such.
+The Tisch Summer Fellows Program is open to all Tufts undergraduates and graduate students, though some placements may only be open to specific groups of students—and will be indicated as such.
 Fellows are selected based on their application materials, professional demeanor throughout the application process, recommendation letter, and a placement interview.
 Other eligibility details:

 - Graduating students may apply (with the exception of The Pentagon, unless you have been accepted to a graduate program).
 If offered a fellowship, students must be fully committed to accepting and will have a short window to confirm their acceptance.

-- Applicants studying abroad may apply and, if selected to move forward, schedule phone or Skype interviews with Tisch staff and the fellowship organization supervisor at the appropriate time in the process.
+- Applicants studying abroad may apply and, if selected to move forward, schedule phone or Skype interviews with Tisch staff and the fellowship organization supervisor at the appropriate time during the process.